Fraud Prevention: Utilizing Mobile Technology for Authentication & Transaction Verification

 - Lessons learned from the case study of an Asian bank that deploys mobile as an element of its layered security controls.

-See Also: Software Defined Security: Navigating the New Security Model
+See Also: Tackling Cloud Infrastructure Security: Merits of the New Model

 Because fraud knows no boundaries, banking institutions worldwide now deploy new layered security controls to authenticate online transactions.